embench/embench-iot/doc/README.md

 The benchmark value is the geometric mean of the relative speeds.
 A larger value means a faster platform.
 The range gives an indication of how much variability there is in this performance.

+In addition the geometric mean may then be divided by the value used for CPU_MHZ, to yield an Embench score per MHz.
+This is an indication of the efficiency of the platform in carrying out computation.

 ### Computing a benchmark value for code size